nh-server/switch-guide/docs/index.md

 Users should be cautious updating past firmware versions 21.2.0, as Atmosphère may not work on newer firmware versions if Nintendo has implemented any major changes.

-Because of this, there is a large likelihood of (potentially dangerous) Atmosphère forks that will spawn because of this.
+Because of this, there is a large likelihood of (potentially dangerous) Atmosphère forks coming into existence because of this.
 Users are advised **not** to use these forks, and should wait for proper Atmosphère updates from developers who know what they're doing.

 :::